bugratufan/hdl-toolkit/README.md

 ## How to Contribute and Support

-If you have any questions or suggestions, please feel free to open an issue or pull request.
+If you have any questions or suggestions, please feel free to [create an issue](https://github.com/bugratufan/hdl-toolkit/issues/new) or pull request.
 You can also support this project by sharing it with others who might find it useful.

-Please fork this repository and contribute back using [pull requests](https://github.com/your-username/HDL-Toolkit/pulls).
+Please fork this repository and contribute back using [pull requests](https://github.com/bugratufan/hdl-toolkit/pulls).

 ### License